Ex-HS volleyball coach in Forest Lake admits to sexually assaulting one of his players, another student

 The woman told police that Kosloski trained her and the rest of the team during the summer before her senior year, but she was kicked off the team for smoking marijuana.

 She said Kosloski offered to have her work out and train at his home gym.
-It was during those sessions that they started having sex until late December, when she cut it off, the complaint read.
+It was during those sessions that they started having sex until late December, when she ended the relationship, the complaint read.

-The other former student went to police in March after seeing news media coverage about the initial accusations.
-She said Kosloski sexually assaulted her in the fall of 2018 in much the same manner as he did to the first accuser at his home.
+The other former student contacted police in March after seeing news coverage about the first woman's accusations.
+She said Kosloski sexually assaulted her in the fall of 2018 in much the same manner as he did to the other student at his home.

 She also told police that she knew Kosloski "to be texting with several other girls at North Lakes Academy at that time," the complaint read.